lwvmobile/crypthings/README.md

 Run `sh cross-compile.sh` to cross compile on Linux platform to Windows as .exe files.
 Windows users, precompiled exe files will be available under releases.

-See the README.md file in the crypthings folder for more information on Crypthings programs.
+See the [README](https://github.com/lwvmobile/crypthings/blob/main/crypthings/README.md "README") file in the crypthings folder for more information on Crypthings programs.

 ## Information and Resources, Test Vectors, Etc.